A wok is an all-purpose pan. It can be used for braising, deep frying, frying, roasting, stir frying, steaming and stewing.

-A Wok is more like a small cauldron.
+A wok is more like a small cauldron than it is a frying pan.
 It has a round bottom, and is shaped like a bowl with sloping sides.

 There are two types of woks.
 One has handles on both sides, the other has a single long handle on one side.
 The double-handled one is used in southern China (e.g. in Cantonese cooking); the other one is traditionally used in the north.
 The single handled one can be easier to toss things about in.

-To stir fry in a Wok properly, the temperature needs to be able to recover right away the instant your food hits the pan.
-Restaurants will have burners that are 20 to 50,000 BTU; some restaurants will even have special Wok burners that are 250,000 BTU.
+To stir fry in a wok properly, the temperature needs to be able to recover right away the instant the food hits the pan.
+Restaurants will have burners that are 20 to 50,000 BTU; some restaurants will even have special wok burners that are 250,000 BTU.
 Standard home stove-top burners, however, deliver only 6,000 to 11,000 BTU, sufficient for only very small quantities of stir frying at a time, or the temperature will drop when you add food, and take too long to recover to allow you to achieve perfect stir fry results.
-Given this, you can really only stir fry a little at a time at home if you want to achieve good stir fry, unless you buy a whole new stove with a dedicated Wok burner.
-If you’re buying a stove that has a special Wok burner on it, pay attention to how many BTUs that burner has.
+Given this, you can really only stir fry a little at a time at home if you want to achieve good stir fry, unless you buy a whole new stove with a dedicated wok burner.
+If you’re buying a stove that has a special wok burner on it, pay attention to how many BTUs that burner has.
 These burners are sometimes called “high output burners”; they come with “wok rings” that you can swap in over the burner.
-Some say as a guideline that if you want to stir fry 3/4 pound (350g) of chicken at once, you need at least 15 to 18 BTUs.
+Some people say as a guideline that if you want to stir fry ¾ pound (350 g) of chicken at once, you need at least 15 to 18 BTUs.

-Some suggest that cast iron Woks help somewhat at home, while carbon steel retains little heat, cast iron Woks can heat up and retain heat, helping to even out the temperature when food is added.
+Some people suggest that cast iron woks help somewhat at home.
+While carbon steel retains little heat, cast iron woks can heat up and retain heat, helping to even out the temperature when food is added.
 Some cast iron ones, such as that made by Le Creuset, come pretempered, with a matte finish already inside them.
 You can also get “raw” ones that you have to temper.

-If you have ought a new work and it has a coating on it that won’t seem to come off, boil water in the wok until the coating dissolves.
+If you have purchased a new wok and it has a coating on it that won’t seem to come off, boil water in the wok until the coating dissolves.
 Then discard the water, and use soap and a scouring pad.

 Young, Grace.
 The Breath of a Wok.
 New York: Simon & Schuster.
 2004.